LEDMann/VICTVS-application/README.md

-# Submission for VICTVS Application
+# VICTVS Application

-backend is all just vanilla php very simple to run with instructions within that project

-frontend is just basic react and is just 2 pages for uploading a file and querying that file
+This is a simple Web App i build for an old job application, the backend is vanilla php and the frontend is react, they need to be ran separately.
+I have more recent repos that show my abilities with these tools far better than this can but youre welcome to look through it if you would like